 A mobility scooter has a seat over two rear wheels, a flat area for the feet, and handlebars in front to turn one or two steerable wheels.
 The seat may swivel to allow access when the front is blocked by the handlebars.
 Mobility scooters are usually battery powered.
 A battery or two is stored on board the scooter and is charged via an onboard or separate battery charger unit from standard electric power.
 Gasoline-powered scooters are also available, though they are rapidly being replaced by electric models.

-What the disabled scooter is going to be used for, and how often it is going to be used, will help to determine which model will be best.
+What the scooter will be used for, and how often it will be used, will help to determine which model will be best.
 For example, somebody purchasing a mobility scooter which will be used daily to replace a car has different needs to someone purchasing a mobility scooter that will be carried in the car and used primarily at weekends for traveling short distances.

-Mobility scooter batteries are rechargeable and depending on the model of scooter, and will allow the mobility scooter to travel in excess of 30 miles.
+The batteries are rechargeable, and depending on the model of scooter, and will allow the mobility scooter to travel exceeding 30 miles.
 The smaller boot scooters have a range of around 10-15 miles depending on the model.
 The batteries can sometimes be upgraded to provide better performance, or an additional battery pack can be carried on the scooter to effectively double the range of the electric scooter.

 The speed of the mobility scooter is determined by the amount of pressure put on the forward / reverse lever.
 The overall speed of the disabled scooter is governed by the speed dial on the control panel.
 When getting used to the electric scooter, it may be better to use a lower speed setting.
 On the road legal mobility scooters, there is usually a switch which lowers the maximum speed from 8mph to 4mph, which then allows the scooter to be used legally on a pavement.

-In order to slow down, the user just needs to release the forward or reverse lever which then brings the mobility scooter to a stop.
-Disabled scooters have regenerative brakes fitted, which mean that the scooter can be left on a slope with out fear of it rolling away.
+To slow down, the user just needs to release the forward or reverse lever, which then brings the mobility scooter to a stop.
+Disabled scooters have regenerative brakes fitted, which mean that the scooter can be left on a slope without fear of it rolling away.
 An emergency bicycle style brake is fitted to some models for additional safety and security.

 2 wheel electric scooters, also known as Electric Bicycles or Mopeds, are a great, low-noise, zero-emissions form of transportation that are also suitable for persons with limited mobility.
 The electric scooter or moped is classified as a power-assisted bicycle, thus in most states (depending on motor size) you do not need a driver's license to ride the bike on the street, nor does it have to be registered, plated, or insured.

-Pavement mobility scooter - A compromise between the boot scooter and the road legal scooter.
-These models of disabled scooter usually have some of the features of the larger scooters, such as lights and indicators, suspension, and a comfier seat than a boot scooter, but can usually still be dismantled for transportation.
+Pavement Mobility Scooters - A compromise between the boot scooter and the road legal scooter.
+These models of disabled scooter usually have some features of the larger scooters, such as lights and indicators, suspension, and a comfier seat than a boot scooter, but can usually still be dismantled for transportation.
 Some models have a top speed of 6mph, rather than the usual boot scooter top speed of 4mph.